ton-community/ton-docs/docs/develop/howto/mining.md

 10. Wait to get lucky; the output of step 4 should have told you approximately what your chances are to mine a block.

 ## <a id="basics"></a>Basics
-Toncoins are distributed by so-called `PoW Givers` which are smart contracts with certain amounts of TONs assigned to them.
-Currently, there are 10 active PoW givers on the TON network.
+Toncoin are distributed by so-called `PoW Givers` which are smart contracts with certain amounts of TONs assigned to them.
+Currently, there are 10 active PoW givers on the TON Network.
 Givers hand out coins in blocks of 100 TON each.
 In order to receive such a block, your computer needs to solve a complex mathematical challenge issued by a giver and do that as fast as possible; you will compete against other miners for the reward of 100 TON.
 If someone manages to solve the problem before you, all the work your machine has done is in vain, and a new round/race begins.

 It is important to understand that profits from mining do not "trickle in" as your machine does the works, they come in batches of 100 TON for every successful solution of giver challenge.
 This means that if your machine has a 10% chance to calculate a block within 24 hours (see step 4 of [Quick start](#quickStart)) then you will probably need to wait for ~10 days before you will get a 100 TON reward.